“If a child can’t learn the way we teach, maybe we should teach the way they learn.” – Ignacio Estrada.

 But, as we know, learning is best when it’s multimodal.
 As a form of conversational AI, digital humans not only cater for all types of teaching, but can blend any combination of them together.

-We created Digital Einstein as a companion and an educator, to open him up to a new generation, who can learn about his life, times and seminal works in the field of physics.
+In collaboration with his estate, we created Digital Einstein as a companion and an educator, to open him up to a new generation who might not be all too familiar with his life and seminal works in the field of physics.

-Digital Einstein uses voice, on-screen text and visuals to convey information in a way that best suits different people.
-By interacting with his daily quiz, kinaesthetic learners also have a way to get hands-on as they learn.
+Importantly, Digital Einstein uses a combination of voice, on-screen text, and visuals to convey information in a way that best suits different people.
+By interacting with him in conversation – not to mention via his daily quiz – kinaesthetic learners also have a way to get hands-on as they learn.

 Can other virtual assistants do the same?

 Not quite.
 Although virtual assistants are very “smart”, but one-dimensional in their experience.
-Siri – voice.
-Alexa – voice.
-Chatbots – text.
+Siri: voice.
+Alexa: voice.
+ChatGPT: text.

-Digital humans, meanwhile, allow for a human-to-machine conversation with more VARK aspects beyond what you can get with a chatbot, an educational video or even a state-of-the-art voice assistant.
+Digital humans, meanwhile, allow for a human-to-machine conversation with more VARK aspects beyond what you can get with a chatbot, voice assistant, or LLM.
+Similarly, they provide interactivity, a key part of kinaesthetic learning, which AI video avatars also fail to provide in education contexts.

-You can’t interact with a video, you can’t read or see most of what Alexa says, and you can’t naturally speak to a chatbot.
-But a digital human can do all of these together.
+You can’t interact with a video, you can’t read or see most of what Alexa says, and you can’t visualize text outputs from LLMs.
+But with a digital human, learners get their specific learning style (or combination of them) catered for.

-The future of educating customers is digital, human, multimodal and inclusive
+The future of educating people is digital, human, multimodal, and inclusive

-If you have told someone something multiple times, and they still don’t get it, they aren’t the slow learner… it is your product, your communication and your customer experience that needs to level up.
+If you have tried to teach someone something multiple times, and they still don’t get it, they aren’t the slow learner: it's your product, your training resources, and your customer experience that needs to level up.

-We’re about to enter an exciting chapter in artificial intelligence; and the winning combination will be where every interaction a company has with its customers accommodates for every single person the way they learn best.
+We’re about to enter an exciting chapter in artificial intelligence; and the winning combination will be where every interaction a company has with its users accommodates for every single person the way they learn best.
+It goes beyond personalization, into the realm of individualization.
 That is why the more you think about it, the more it makes sense that AI is given a human face and can interact naturally with human conversation.